Epidemiology Student Travel Grant

 EPID Admissions FAQs

-The mission of the Epidemiology Program at the Louisiana State University Health Sciences Center School of Public Health is to study disease distributions and the determinants of health and disease risk in human populations and to develop the means for prevention and control, with a special emphasis on underserved populations and health disparities in Louisiana.
-This is accomplished through research, education and service.
+The mission of the LSU SPH Epidemiology program is to advance the understanding of disease distributions and the determinants of health and disease risk in human populations by developing the tools for prevention and control, with a particular emphasis on underserved communities and eliminating health disparities.
+We achieve this through excellence in research, education, and service.

 What is Epidemiology?

 Epidemiology is the scientific study of factors affecting the health and illness of populations, serving as the foundation and logic of interventions made in the interest of public health and preventive medicine.
 It is considered a cornerstone methodology of public health research, and is highly regarded in evidence-based medicine for identifying risk factors for disease and determining optimal treatment approaches to clinical practice.

 Epidemiologists work on issues ranging from the practical, such as outbreak investigation, environmental exposure, and health promotion, to the theoretical, including the development of statistical, mathematical, philosophical, biological, and psychosocial theory.
 To this end, epidemiologists employ a range of study designs from the observational to the experimental, to reveal unbiased relationships between exposures such as tobacco, nutrition, biological agents, stress, or chemicals to outcomes such as disease, wellness and other health indicators.
 Defining diseases, drawing disease causal chains, and formulation of health strategy are important aspects of epidemiology.

 Epidemiologists work in a variety of settings.
 Some work in the community, commonly in a public health service, and are often at the forefront of investigating and combating disease outbreaks.
 Others work for non-profit organizations, universities, and larger government entities like the Centers for Disease Control and Prevention.

 Director of Admission for Epidemiology: